Norman Braman: Politics

 Ronald Reagan nominated Braman to lead Immigration and Naturalization Services in September 1981.
-In November 1981, before Senatorial hearings began, Braman withdraw his nomination, citing the need to focus on his businesses.
+In November 1981, before Senatorial hearings began, Braman withdrew his nomination, citing the need to focus on his businesses.

 He financially supported a recall election against Miami-Dade Mayor Carlos Alvarez because of a huge property tax increase and pay hikes to Alvarez's top staffers.
 On March 15, 2011, close to 90% of those that turned out to vote that day in Miami-Dade County, voted to recall the mayor.
 It is believed to be one of the most lopsided recall elections in the history of American elections.

 In 2012, Braman established political groups to campaign against four incumbent Miami-Dade County commissioners with $440,000 in funding, focusing on the commissioners' support for the controversial Marlins Park project and a property tax hike in 2010.

 Braman was a supporter of Marco Rubio, and was considering spending anywhere between US$10 million to US$25 million in support of his 2016 presidential campaign.
 According to the acknowledgements in his autobiography, Rubio has thanked Braman for being a supporter, and Braman has employed at one time or another Marco Rubio's wife, Jeanette Dousdebes Rubio, at the Braman family's charitable foundation.

 Philanthropy

 Braman and his wife, Irma, established the Norman and Irma Braman Family Foundation, which primarily helps fund medical and educational projects throughout the world.
-It is headed by their daughter Debra Wechsler.

 Braman, an art collector, also serves as president of the Irma and Norman Braman Art Foundation, which supports the arts and culture in and around the Miami area.

 Personal life

-Braman is married to Irma Miller.
+Braman is married to Irma Braman (née Miller).
 They have two daughters: Debra Wechsler and Suzi Lustgarten.